Airo Comfort Review

-The quality of an air conditioner really boils down to its cooling ability, and unfortunately, the Airo Comfort failed to impress us.
+To be one of the very best portable air conditioners, a unit must cool.
+Unfortunately, the Airo Comfort failed to impress us.
 Defined as being rated for rooms up to 350 square feet in size, we expected this unit to have no problem cooling off our testing room.
 Our testing room started at 82 degrees, and after an hour of running this unit, the ambient air temperature only dropped to 74 degrees.
-A drop of only six degrees over an hour made this the worst performing air conditioner in our test group.
+A drop of only six degrees over an hour made this the worst-performing air conditioner in our test group.

 An obvious perk of portable air conditioners is the ability to move them from room to room.
 Run it in your home office during the day and then move it to your bedroom at night.
 This unit scored above average in its ability to be moved from place to place.
 It was a little awkward to wheel around but was one of the easier units to actually carry.
 The built-in grips fully accommodate the tips of your fingers, and the way the weight shifts when you pick it up makes the unit rest on your stomach, making it easy to balance.
 The window installation equipment is straightforward to use and doesn't require tools, giving you the ability to seamlessly change where this appliance is installed.